aw/picolisp-kv/README.md

 # Notes and limitations

-This section will explain some important technical details about the code, and limitations on what this library and and can't do.
+This section will explain some important technical details about the code, and limitations on what this library can and can't do.

 ## Technical notes